shilpashingnapure/shilpashingnapure/README.md

 - 🌱 I’m currently learning React Native, Next.js

-- 💬 Talk to me about Python, JavaScript, RestAPI, Node
+- 💬 Talk to me about Python, JavaScript, RestAPI
 - 📫 How to reach me vds9828@gmail.com
 - 👨‍💻 All of my projects are available at [My Portfolio](http://shilpa17-shingnapure-portfolio.vercel.app/)